eficode/robotframework-imagehorizonlibrary/README.rst

 Installation
 ------------

-If you have pip, installation is straightforward
+If you have pip, installation is straightforward.
+Explicit pillow install required in newer pip versions.

 ::

+    $ pip install pillow
     $ pip install robotframework-imagehorizonlibrary

 This will automatically install dependencies as well as their dependencies.